ZgzInfinity/SpaceInvaders/README.md

 ## 6 - Execution

-To execute the program you must open the cmd console, preferably as administrator user, go to the directory where it is saved and type the following command:
+To execute the program you must go to the directory where it is saved and type the following command:

 ```
 Script.bat